wube-anomeg/api-coding-challenge/README.md

-# MD Bank API
+# ABC Bank API

-Internal API for Bank of Maryland to manage accounts and transactions.
+Internal API for Bank of ABC to manage accounts and transactions.

 ## Getting Started